Canada's Middle East engagement strategy

 Canadian international assistance aims to build resilience, reduce tensions between host communities and refugees, and maintain the stability and security of Lebanon and its border with Syria.
 We are also helping increase the protection space for refugees in Lebanon through advocacy with key ministries.
 Since 2015, we have worked closely with the Government of Lebanon to resettle thousands of Syrian refugees.

 Canada and Jordan enjoy close cooperation on security, defence, development, and humanitarian issues.
-Jordan is currently hosting 662,000 registered Syrian refugees.
+Jordan was hosting 662,000 registered Syrian refugees as of December 2020.
 We are working with Jordan to promote political solutions to the conflicts in Syria and Iraq.
-Both countries are members of the Global Coalition against Daesh.
+Both Iraq and Jordan are members of the Global Coalition against Daesh.

 Canada’s diplomatic engagement and programming in Jordan is helping cope with the Syrian refugee crisis.
 Our international assistance helps communities provide essential services to reduce tensions between refugees and host communities.
 Since 2015, we have worked closely with the Government of Jordan to resettle thousands of Syrian refugees.

-In May 2016, Canada and Jordan signed a memorandum of understanding to increase cooperation between our two countries on security and stabilization in the region.
-This agreement on security cooperation enables a close strategic partnership in the fight against Daesh and supports Jordan’s response to its stabilization and security challenges.
+In 2016, Canada and Jordan signed a memorandum of understanding to increase cooperation between our two countries on security and stabilization in the region.
+This agreement enables a close strategic partnership to support Jordan’s capacity to provide internal security and defend its borders .
 It includes contributions to Jordan’s Border Guard Force and the Jordanian Gendarmerie Force.

 - Date Modified: